emoncms/development/Modules/myelectric_tutorial/readme.md

 Set the feed id's to the id's of your power and kwhd feed.

-You should now see the last value of your power and kwh feed but it wont yet be updating periodically.
+**Try it out:** You should now see the last value of your power and kwh feed but it wont yet be updating periodically.
 To update the power and kwh value periodically say every 5 seconds we use the javascript setInterval(function,time ms) function.

 Replace the code within the <script> ... </script> tags with the following to have the values update periodically: